 The news came only a few days ago: the official wine of the 2016 Tour de France will be Chilean - the Bicicleta vintage of the Chilean group Cono Sur.
-Since this announcement, winegrowers from all over France have expressed their dissatisfaction and above all their incomprehension regarding the choice of the organiser, Amaury Sport Organisation (ASO).
+Since this announcement, winemakers from all over France have expressed their dissatisfaction and especially their incomprehension regarding the choice of the organizer, Amaury Sport Organisation (ASO).

 "La Grande Boucle is the festival of cycling, a popular sport accessible to all.
-It is also a celebration of France, its landscapes and its terroirs.
-Among the priceless treasures our region abounds in are, of course, vines and wine. ».
+It is also the festival of France, its landscapes and its terroirs.
+Among the priceless treasures that abound in our region are of course the vine and wine. ».

 The president of the departmental union of the winegrowers of the Aude Frédéric Rouanet is also surprised by this choice of a foreign wine.
-Chilean wine will indeed benefit, instead of a French product, from all the notoriety of the competition during the foreign stages (Spain, Andorra and Switzerland).
-In order to make its voice heard, the union even threatens to block media coverage.
-Since this declaration, several other unions have joined the movement and the case is taking a political turn following Senator Courteau's letter to the director of the Tour de France.
+The Chilean wine will indeed benefit, instead of a French product, from all the notoriety of the competition during the foreign stages (Spain, Andorra and Switzerland).
+In order to make its voice heard, the union is even threatening to block the stages with media coverage.
+Since this declaration, several other unions have joined the movement and the affair is taking a political turn following Senator Courteau's letter to the director of the Tour de France.

 Shamini (The Clusters)